 There’s no doubt that Scotland’s volunteers are valuable.
 But how can we measure the social and economic value of volunteering?

-The results of the 2016 Scottish Household Survey allow us to calculate volunteering effort in Scotland.
-We estimate that formal volunteers contribute:
+The results of the 2018 Scottish Household Survey allow us to calculate volunteering effort in Scotland.
+We estimate that in total volunteers contribute:

 That certainly sounds impressive!
 This figure represents a simple financial calculation of the time (hours) volunteers have given to organisations or groups multiplied by the average (median) wage for Scotland.